Sethmr/SwiftySwitch/README.md

-**Options:**
+**Options:**<br>

-Is On: holds the current state of the switch, changing it performs the animation My Size: Holds the width/height of your Switch
+Is On: holds the current state of the switch, changing it performs the animation<br>
+My Size: Holds the width/height of your Switch<br>
-Corners 0to1: A multiplier that changing the borderRadius of the background (0 == no radius, 0.5 == circular, >0.5 == pointed)
+Corners 0to1: A multiplier that changing the borderRadius of the background (0 == no radius, 0.5 == circular, >0.5 == pointed)<br>
-Main Color: The color of the background
+Main Color: The color of the background<br><br>

-Dot Off Color: The dot color when on
+Dot Off Color: The dot color when on<br>
-Dot On Color: The dot color when off
+Dot On Color: The dot color when off<br>
-Dot Spacer: The distance between the background and the Inner Circle on top/bottom and (left or right), small == better
+Dot Spacer: The distance between the background and the Inner Circle on top/bottom and (left or right), small == better<br><br>

-Small Dot Color: The color of the inner small dot that only is there when on, clear if you don't want this Small Dot 0to1: A multiplier on the inner dot, 0.5 would be half the diameter of the larger dot
+Small Dot Color: The color of the inner small dot that only is there when on, clear if you don't want this<br>
+Small Dot 0to1: A multiplier on the inner dot, 0.5 would be half the diameter of the larger dot<br>